AARP Hearing Center

-Even in the event of a government shutdown, millions of Americans would continue to receive their Social Security, Medicare and veterans benefits.
-People would also continue to be able to get letters and their prescription drugs uninterrupted through the U.S. mail, among other essential services.
+During a shutdown, certain services deemed "essential" keep going even without an approved federal funding deal.
+Millions of Americans would continue to receive their Social Security, Medicare and veterans’ benefits, for example.
+People would also still be able to get their letters and prescription drugs delivered uninterrupted through the U.S. mail, among other essential services.

 The last time large portions of the federal government shut down was from Dec.
 22, 2018, to Jan.
 25, 2019.
 That 35-day shutdown was the longest in history.